 Altstadt, the old town, is a must see in Frankfurt.
-Even if you have only a few hours in Frankfurt just go to Altstadt and walk its cobbled streets, take in its pretty German houses, have a pint of beer or an apple cider on Römerberg square, walk on the iron footbridge over the Main and admire the city views from there.
+If you have only a few hours in Frankfurt just go to Altstadt and walk its cobbled streets, take in its pretty German houses and have a pint of beer on Römerberg square.

 Eiserner Steg (or Iron Bridge)

 After Altstadt head towards Main river and onto Iron footbridge – Eiserner Steg.
-Admire the city views from the bridge, take photos, count passing boats (if travelling with kids) or find unusual and quaint love locks attached to the bridge.
+Admire the city views from the bridge, take photos and watch passing boats under the bridge.
+There are thousands of love locks attached to the railings of Eiserner bridge.
+When we visited our boys enjoyed finding some unusual and quaint love locks on the bridge.

 Cross the bridge to get to the waterfront on the other side of the river.
 Its green area is really nice to have a walk along the river or to simply have a rest with nice views in front of you.